alex-kalanis/kw_files/README.md

 4.)
 Extend your libraries by interfaces inside the package.

 5.)
 Just call setting and render

+### Changes

+- v2 has difference in interface and class tree building for free name lookup

 Notes to self: - all entries starts internally with the separators (usually slashes).
 It is not necessary